-Red Hat Linux execute a hardware discoverer known as Kudzu.
+Red Hat Linux executes a hardware discoverer known as Kudzu.
 It is used to identify any new hardware.
 Kudzu resets the serial port while trying to find a serial port.
 This terminates the serial console.
-You can also configure it from the file as follow:
+You can also configure it from the file as follows:

 Kudzu can be prohibited from hardware resetting, by configuring the parameter SAFE to ‘yes.’

 78. In Linux, what does an “idle” CPU Process Do?

 Once you have completed all the functions and the CPU is completely free, it is a state known as an idle CPU process.
 As we know all programs running in the system take some time to execute in the CPU.
 Though; when all the programs are done, the CPU becomes idle.
 The idle CPU process reduces the overall consumption of energy and keeps the background engine dynamic.